Ikechukwu-Okwuchukwu-Amaechina/skill_link/README.md

 npm test
 ```

+Notes:
+- Tests are colocated under `tests/` and run in-band for better stability in constrained environments.
+- Some flows use in-memory OTP and mock/fallback email delivery for development.

+## Domain Models (Quick Look)

+- User: supports `accountType` of `skilled_worker` or `employer` with nested profiles (`skilledWorker`, `employer`).
+- Job: jobs posted by employers; workers may apply; invites can be sent to workers.
+- Project: created when an application is approved or an invite is accepted; contains milestones, messages, submissions, events, and status.
+- Invite: handles both employer invites (`type: "invite"`) and worker applications (`type: "application"`).
+- Review: rating and feedback between project participants after completion.
+- Payment: very simple wallet-like model for employer deposits, employer-to-worker earnings, and worker withdrawals.

 ## Notes

 - The server connects to MongoDB at startup.
 Ensure `DATABASE_URL` is set and the database is reachable when running `node server.js` or `npm run dev`.
 - Tests use the Express app directly and do not require a live DB for the health checks.
+ - Email OTP uses `EMAIL_USER`/`EMAIL_PASS` (Gmail/app password).
+In development, failures fall back to logging the OTP to the console.

 ## Author